PagerDuty/backstage-plugin-docs/docs/capabilities.md

 Follow [these steps](../advanced/create-service-software-template) to add the custom action to a template.

+!!! warning
+    **Alert Grouping** requires certain capabilities available in AIOps and Event Intelligence which are present in certain licensing models only.

+    If your account doesn't have these capabilities, alert grouping will sillently be ignored.

 ## The future

 We are actively working on new capabilities based on user feedback and requests.
 If you have ideas or bugs to report we appreciate that you use the project's [Issues](https://github.com/PagerDuty/backstage-plugin/issues) page and let us know.